Made in America (Jay-Z and Kanye West song): Composition

-The song has been described as an "understated soft-pop" track with influence from Michael Jackson and his 1985 charity single "We Are the World".
+The song has been described as an "understated soft-pop" track with influence from Michael Jackson and the 1985 charity single "We Are the World".
 Ocean's hook "pays tribute to Martin Luther King Jr., Coretta Scott King, Malcolm X, Betty Shabazz and, of course, the sweet baby Jesus on the album's most serene track."
 Rob Harvilla of Spin stated that "PBR&B prince Frank Ocean" sings on the "subdued but triumphant "Made in America" (wherein Jay wistfully recalls his grandma's banana pudding and Kanye complains about South Park).
 The song "invokes heroes of the civil rights movement" and reflects on how West and Jay have "seized what might be an American Dream."

 Jay Z muses on his drug-dealing past with lines like "our apple pie was supplied by Arm & Hammer", utilizing "his skill at baking double- and triple-meanings into a line".
 West's verse describes his "original hustle in terms of blogging and web traffic" and his conflict with fame, "tinged with a political or socio-economic hue."
 West offers a verse that "starts off humble, but by the end he's bragging about his power and slamming his critics" over a "weirdly magnetic synthetic beat and dots of pretty piano clusters crafted by producer Sak Pace of the Jugganauts."
 Popdust reported that "this is Jay at his most vulnerable, revealing things he may be thinking but not regularly willing to share with others.
 While the song's chorus seems to honor all of those "Made In America," the track is really a look at the history these two have shared and perhaps their differing futures."